sscaff1/catch-of-the-day/README.md

 # React Course

-This is the repo I made by taking Wes' class.
+This is the repo I made by taking [Wes'](https://github.com/wesbos) class.
+Great start to React.